 Education Resources Online

-The Global Health Education Consortium (GHEC) initiated their teaching module web project with the central objective of improving the quality and efficiency of global health education.
+The Consortium of Universities for Global Health (CUGH) now is home of the Global Health Education Consortium (GHEC) teaching module web project with the central objective of improving the quality and efficiency of global health education.
 We seek to do this by providing high quality modules on a wide variety of topics which students can review either on their own or in instructor-led courses.
 By being assigned in advance of class session modules can reduce time spent in lectures, thus allowing class time to be used more productively in discussions, review of case studies, problem-solving, etc. Almost 100 modules are available online on diverse topics ranging from global health policy, health systems, infectious and non-communicable diseases, vulnerable populations, and working in resource-limited countries.

 Johns Hopkins Berhman Institute of Bioethics: Ethical Challenges in Short-Term Global Health Training